Chinese Medicine for gastritis

 Use it for poor appetite, loose stools or diarrhea, indigestion, nausea, and morning sickness.
 Traditionally used to build physical stamina in children.

-Dosage: 12 pills per time, 3 times a day before meals, contains 200 pills
+Dosage: 6-9 grams per time, 2-3 times a day before meals, contains 60 grams

 Huang Lian Su Pian is a very helpful if you are traveling to the countries with poor water quality and low level of sanitation or just camping.